 Three fun San Francisco eateries:

 - Red’s Java House (Rincon Point.
 Ramshackle joint that has been serving longshoreman and dock workers since 1955.
-Enjoy a simple double cheeseburger served on sourdough paired with a beer for less than $20)
+Enjoy a simple yet amazing double cheeseburger served on sourdough paired with a beer for less than $20, then take a 12-minute stroll to the park via the bay.)

 Three places to imbibe before the game: